 Fly Fishing Tips for AMC Maine Wilderness Lodges - Match the Hatch

-As in most years, open water fishing season in Maine runs from April 1 to September 30.
-AMC's Maine Wilderness Lodges open for the season in early May, but for those who want to fish earlier and manage to get in through the muddy roads open waters may be fished in keeping with the open season.
-Fast fishing for wild brook trout is the draw at First and Second Little Lyford Ponds (location of Little Lyford Lodge and Cabins), while Long Pond (location of Gorman Chairback Lodge and Cabins) features wild brook trout and landlocked salmon.
-Some of the best fishing is on the remote ponds on our property.
-Ponds like Pearl Ponds, Grassy Pond, Lost Pond, Baker Pond and Big Houston Pond are the best kept secrets for fishing in AMC's Land.
+Open water fishing season in our neck of the woods runs from April 1st to September 30th.
+AMC's Maine Wilderness Lodges(MWL) opens for the season in early May.
+Fast fishing for wild brook trout is the draw at First and Second Little Lyford Ponds (location of Little Lyford Lodge and Cabins), while Long Pond (location of Gorman Chairback Lodge and Cabins) features wild brook trout, lake trout, and landlocked salmon.
+Angles will also find great opportunities on any number of the remote ponds that dot AMC property.

-Look for brookies to run from 6 to 14 inches, with an average of 8 inches.
+Look for brookies to run from 6 to 18 inches, with an average of 9-13 inches.
 Lake trout (togue) and landlocked salmon from 10 to 24 inches, some weighing 5 pounds or more, can be caught in the larger ponds.

 A well-stocked fly box for anglers visiting the AMC's Maine Wilderness Lodges should include some or all the following flies:

 Photo by Dennis Welsh